jamesmp22/jamesmp22/README.md

 Skills I'm currently trying to sharpen:
 * Programming - I'm currently learning the basics of linux , then I will be moving into Python.
+(Ill be listing terms as I go)
 * Tools - I'm working on making a File Integrity Monitor.
 Coming Soon!
 <!--
 **jamesmp22/jamesmp22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.